valenciafu/design-challenge/README.md

 - **What's after this round?**

     This is the last round!
-You may get an email asking you to clarify your decisions or explain your design, but otherwise you will be updated with final decisions by Friday 2/15.
+You may get an email asking you to clarify your decisions or explain your design, but otherwise you will be updated with final decisions by end of Friday 2/15.

 - **This is so much work for a weekend.
 What are you really expecting?**